wix-incubator/redraft/README.md

 ### Using custom Decorator class
 `Decorator` - use this to pass a custom Decorator class that matches the [DraftDecoratorType](https://github.com/facebook/draft-js/blob/master/src/model/decorators/DraftDecoratorType.js).

+### Accessing contentState
+`convertFromRaw` - pass the draft-js convertFromRaw to provide the contentState object to both the components in your decorators and the custom Decorator class getDecorations method.

 ### Creating the ContentBlock
  `createContentBlock` - a function that receives a block and returns a draft-js ContentBlock, if not provided when using decorators redraft will create a ContentBlock stub with only some basic ContentBlock functionality